PREVENTIVE HEALTHCARE AND ROLE OF PHARMACISTS: A TEACHER’S COMPREHENSIVE GUIDE TO DEMOGRAPHY, FAMILY PLANNING, IMMUNIZATION, AND PUBLIC HEALTH

 Ill Effects of Infant Milk Substitutes and Bottle Feeding

-- Lack of protective antibodies.
+- Lack of protective antibodies found in breast milk.

 - Higher risk of diarrhea, pneumonia, and malnutrition.